-FIGURE 25 2-Stage WSA Series Unit with CRV-F or ERV and No Ventilation or Balanced Climate
+FIGURE 26 2-Stage WSA Series Unit with CRV-F or ERV and No Ventilation or Balanced Climate

-1.)
+- 1.)
 Stage 2 Electric Heat, Ventilation, Mechanical Dehumidification, and Filter Switch are optional components.
-Refer to model nomenclature to verify optional equipment installed in unit.

-2.)
-Use VENT Contacts of Primary Board to activate ventilation using CO2 sensor or other peripheral device.
-Jumper VENT contacts for constant ventilation.
-Option must be used to activate "A" terminal with CRV-F and ERV ventilation options.
+Refer to model nomenclature to verify optional equipment installed in unit. - 2.)
+Ventilation field installed jumper is used to provide outdoor air intake when the indoor blower is enabled.
+Jumper must be used with CRV-F and ERV ventilation options. - 3.)

-3.)
 Optional remote sensors #1 and #2 are temperature resistance 10k type 2.
-Remote sensor #2 can be used as an outdoor or indoor sensor.
-4.)
+Remote sensor #2 can be used as an outdoor or indoor sensor. - 4.)
 Emergency Off Contacts used in MC series controller to shut down all units.
-Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit.
+Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit. - 5.)

-5.)
 Balanced Climate factory jumper between Y2 and Y3 is not removed.
-See unit installation manual for additional details regarding Balanced Climate mode of operation.
+See unit installation manual for additional details regarding Balanced Climate mode of operation. - 6.)

-6.)
 All MC controllers will have a primary control board with connections for units 1 to 3.
-MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6.
+MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6. - 7.)

-7.)
 MC5300-BC and MC5600-BC controllers have additional alarm board(s) with dry contacts for wired alarms.

-FIGURE 26 2-Stage WSA Series Unit with ERV and Balanced Climate and No CRV-F or Ventilation
+FIGURE 27 2-Stage WSA Series Unit with ERV and Balanced Climate and No CRV-F or Ventilation

-AVAILABLE NOC REMOTE MONITORING DRY CONTACTS.
-MC5300-BC AND MC5600-BC ONLY.

-1.)
+- 1.)
 Stage 2 Electric Heat, Ventilation, Mechanical Dehumidification, and Filter Switch are optional components.
-Refer to model nomenclature to verify optional equipment installed in unit.
+Refer to model nomenclature to verify optional equipment installed in unit. - 2.)
+Ventilation field installed jumper is used to provide outdoor air intake when the indoor blower is enabled.
+Jumper must be used with ERV ventilation options. - 3.)

-2.)
-Use VENT Contacts of Primary Board to activate ventilation using CO2 sensor or other peripheral device.
-Jumper VENT contacts for constant ventilation.
-Option must be used to activate "A" terminal with CRV-F and ERV ventilation options.

-3.)
 Optional remote sensors #1 and #2 are temperature resistance 10k type 2.
-Remote sensor #2 can be used as an outdoor or indoor sensor.
+Remote sensor #2 can be used as an outdoor or indoor sensor. - 4.)

-4.)
 Emergency Off Contacts used in MC series controller to shut down all units.
-Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit.
+Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit. - 5.)

-5.)
 Balanced Climate factory jumper is removed from Y2 and Y3 for enhanced moisture removal during 2nd stage of cooling.
 See unit installation manual and/or dehumidification supplemental instructions (units with mechanical dehumidification) for additional details regarding Balanced Climate mode of operation.
 Jumper can be reinstalled between Y2 and Y3 to disable Balanced Climate operation.
 (If the unit has a CRV-F ventilation option, Balanced Climate will not be available.
-Avoid energizing Y3 if Balanced Climate is desired.)
+Avoid energizing Y3 if Balanced Climate is desired.) - 6.)

-6.)
 All MC controllers will have a primary control board with connections for units 1 to 3.
-MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6.
+MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6. - 7.)

-7.)
 MC5300-BC and MC5600-BC controllers have additional alarm board(s) with dry contacts for wired alarms.

-FIGURE 27 2-Stage WSA Series Unit with Economizer
+FIGURE 28 2-Stage WSA Series Unit with Economizer